Madhavi-Sugathadasa/Pizza/README.md

 **Note** - When your customer completes a payment, Stripe redirects them to the URL that we specified in the success_url parameter.
 There are several ways you can confirm that the payment is successful, you can use Stripe dashboard for manually process.
 I decided to use a webhook , but I cannot create a webhook using localhost.
 So I didn’t implement that part, only when stripe redirect to my payment_success view , I am saving the order & showing user a order confirmation.

 ---

+**Saving orders**

+There are **two tables** to handle successful orders.
+1. **_Orders table (Order model)_**
+_user_ field for keeping customer details of the customer who placed the order

+_total_ field for order total

+_date_time_ field for keeping date and time of the order

+_status_ field - this is a boolean field.
+If it is True that means order is completed, otherwise order is pending

+_payment_ field - this is also a boolean field , if it is true means payment was successful

+_payment_session_ field for keeping the payment session id returned by Stripe payment gateway

+2. **_Order_Items table (Order_Item model)_**
+_order_id_ field for keeping relevant order id from above Orders table

+_item_name_ field for item name which is created using menu type and menu item name

+_size_ field - if item size was selected it will be saved to this field, otherwise null or blank

+_description_ field for keeping selected topping details or addition details if required

+_quantity_ field  for number of item

+_price_ field total price for this item

+---